Pulp streamer not 'streaming' content to squid

 My understanding is that pulp_streamer should be streaming data to squid and as long as bytes are being received, squid nor apache should abort with read timeouts.

-#1 Updated by alexjfisher almost 3 years ago
+#1 Updated by alexjfisher over 3 years ago

 Sorry, was in a big rush earlier.
 A few more details...

 Pulp version 2.12.1 on Centos 7.
 Installed using https://github.com/Katello/puppet-pulp.
 Puppet's configuration of apache and squid look reasonable.
 They match the documentation anyway!